Orbital Linearization of Smooth Completely Integrable Vector Fields: Proof of Theorem

-in $E$, where $\tilde Z$ is vector field which is flat along $p^{-1}(O),$ and $\tilde X^{(1)}$ is a smooth periodic vector field in $E$ of period $2\pi/\lambda.$ By Lemma \ref{lem:AllPeriodic}, the orbits of $\tilde Y$ are closed, with periods close to the period of $\tilde X^{(1)}$.
-Due to the flatness of $Z$ along $p^{-1}(O)$, the period of $\tilde Y$ at the points in $E$ is equal to $2\pi/\lambda$ plus a smooth function on $E$ which is flat along $p^{-1}(O)$.
-Projecting $\tilde Y$ back to $U$ and using Lemma \ref{lem:blowup}, we get a smooth period function $P = 2\pi/\lambda + flat$ (which is invarant on the orbits) such that $PY$ is periodic of period 1.
+in $E$, where $\tilde Z$ is vector f\/ield which is f\/lat along $p^{-1}(O)$, and $\tilde X^{(1)}$ is a smooth periodic vector f\/ield in $E$ of period $2\pi/\lambda$.
+By Lemma~\ref{lem:AllPeriodic}, the orbits of $\tilde Y$ are closed, with periods close to the period of $\tilde X^{(1)}$.
+Due to the f\/latness of $Z$ along $p^{-1}(O)$, the period of $\tilde Y$ at the points in $E$ is equal to $2\pi/\lambda$ plus a smooth function on $E$ which is f\/lat along $p^{-1}(O)$.
+Projecting $\tilde Y$ back to~$U$ and using Lemma~\ref{lem:blowup}, we get a smooth period function $P = 2\pi/\lambda + \text{f\/lat}$ (which is invariant on the orbits) such that $PY$ is periodic of period~1.
 In other words, $PY$ generates a smooth $\bbT^1$-action.
-Using the classical Cartan-Bochner smooth linearization theorem for compact group actions, we find a smooth coordinate system, which we will denote again by $(x_1,\hdots,x_n)$, in which $PX/F = PY$ is a linear vector field, i.e. in which we have
+Using the classical Cartan--Bochner smooth linearization theorem for compact group actions, we f\/ind a smooth coordinate system, which we will denote again by $(x_1,\dots,x_n)$, in which $PX/F = PY$ is a linear vector f\/ield, i.e., in which we have